 Persevering for fifty years, country and western swing act Asleep at the Wheel continue to sustain their thriving career.
 Winning nine Grammys and releasing over two dozen albums, the group boasts a wide array of musical virtuosos who have toured with the likes of Bob Dylan and George Strait.
 Showcased on the very first episode of Austin City Limits, Asleep at the Wheel endures as one of Austin’s most beloved acts.

 Famously recognized for his “Hi, How Are You?” mural, musician and visual artist Daniel Johnston's significance in his outsider status remains palpable, even after his passing in 2019.
-Honing in to an analog/lo-fi sound and seemingly youthful lyrics in his records emphasizes the fact that there can be genius in the simplicity.
+Honing in to an analog/lo-fi and indie sound and seemingly youthful lyrics in his records emphasizes the fact that there can be genius in the simplicity.

 Influenced by Jimi Hendrix and The Roots, Gary Clark Jr.’s modern take on R&B, rock and hip-hop are fused together to culminate in his prolific musical career.
 With his 2019 album This Land receiving high praise, Barack Obama has also honored Clark Jr after his White House concert, declaring of the young musician that “he’s the future.”